This summer, by complete coincidence, we thought it would be fun to run a World Cup.

 Almost 200 votes were cast and with 30 minutes remaining ‘Speed breeding’ held a 1% lead.

 Unable to bear the tension, we went to lunch.

 When we returned a late flurry of ‘Turning plants into vaccine factories’ pressure, who had garnered a vocal backing through the morning, had clinched a dramatic 2% swing and snatched an incredible 51-49 victory from the jaws of defeat.

-Just like that we had our final, in which an established name; Prof George Lomonossoff’s lab and ‘Turning plants into vaccine factories’ (France) would take on plucky newcomers Prof Robert Sablowski and Dr Scott Boden’s ‘Green Revolution Genes’ (Croatia).
+Just like that we had our final, in which an established name; Professor George Lomonossoff’s lab and ‘Turning plants into vaccine factories’ (France) would take on plucky newcomers Professor Robert Sablowski and Dr Scott Boden’s ‘Green Revolution Genes’ (Croatia).

 Final – ‘Green Revolution Genes’ v ‘Turning plants into vaccine factories’